microsoft/fluentui-apple/README.md

 ## License

 All files on the Office UI Fabric for iOS GitHub repository are subject to the MIT license.
 Please read the [LICENSE](LICENSE) file at the root of the project.

+Usage of the logos and icons referenced in Office UI Fabric for iOS is subject to the terms of the [assets license agreement](https://aka.ms/fabric-assets-license).